scriptify/HoloWeb/README.md

 This project aims to bring Holograms online: __Easy to use for everyone__ + __developer-friendly__.

 A user should be able to display a hologram application on every device - be it a smartphone, a tablet, a laptop, an office pc or even a Raspberry PI.
-The only thing needed is a webbrowser - even watches run browsers nowadays.
+The only thing needed is a webbrowser, and, well, some plastic - even watches run browsers nowadays.

 For a better impressione, have a look at those images!